 Regardless of the plan you choose, you’ll get unmetered traffic, free SSL, emails, CDN, and daily backups.
 As per usual, the entry plan is the most limited one in terms of websites and storage.
 It also doesn’t include site staging and collaboration tools.

 All the benefits are available with GrowBig and GoGeek that also offer more storage for visually heavy websites.
 At the same time, GoGeek might be overkill if you’re just getting started.

 The best-suited plan for a photography website is GrowBig.
 To get the lowest price you should go with a 1-year subscription.
 To get even better value for money, keep an eye out for seasonal discounts.

-Overall, SiteGround has premium prices, but for that, you get enhanced security, guaranteed power, and easy to navigate panel.
+Overall, SiteGround is a premium option.
+It gives you enhanced security, guaranteed power, and easy to navigate panel.
 The plans are well equipped with all the necessities for a beautiful photography site.

 Talking about SiteGround’s performance, the provider proved to be trustworthy and very powerful.
 In almost 2 months of examination, SiteGround had 3 outages or 7 minutes of downtime in total.
 This rounded up to 99.99% uptime.

 The uptime is not the only reliable measure with SiteGround.
 Its average response time of 217ms is also very impressive.
 For reference, it’s only a third of the market’s average response time.